Ready to say goodbye to diapers? Here’s how to use the Oh Crap potty training method to successfully potty train your toddler!

 But let me tell you how it went for us.
 Our oldest, Theo, was potty trained in 3 days.
 The first day when I put him down for a nap, I felt like a huge hypocrite telling him that we were done with diapers and then putting one on him.
 I know it’s totally fine, but it felt weird to me!

-We ditched diapers that night and didn’t look back and he was 100% potty trained, like for real, zero accidents, 3 days later.
+We ditched diapers that night and didn’t look back and he was 100% potty trained, like for real, zero accidents, three days later.

 When it came time to potty train our twins, there was absolutely no way that I was going to attempt nap time and nighttime potty training with twins.
 Noooo, no no no. Well, it took a really. long. time. to potty train them.
-When I say a long time, it took 8 months, and it wasn’t until I finally buckled down and took away the dang pull-ups for nap and bedtime that it finally *clicked* with them.
+When I say a long time, it took 8 months, and it wasn’t until I finally buckled down, read the oh crap potty training book, and took away the dang pull-ups for nap and bedtime that it finally *clicked* with them.

 So, if you want to try just day time potty training, I get it.
 I completely get it.
 Potty training is hard work and having a break at the end of the day is such a relief.
 But, nighttime potty training is not as hard as it sounds.
 I encourage you to give it a try!!!

-There are some things you should never do when potty training your child.
+There are some things you should avoid with oh crap potty training (actually potty training in general!)
 You never want to do anything that may discourage your toddler or make them nervous to try and go.

 - Never use bribery to encourage your kid to go on the toilet.
 In the book, Glowacki discusses how bribing your child is setting yourself and your kid up for failure and can make the potty training process more difficult.